Studio monitors buying guide

-No studio is complete without a pair of monitors to evaluate the sound of your project.
-Although headphones are fine for critically listening to specific tracks, nothing beats a good set of monitor speakers for a clear picture of the overall mix.
+No home recording studio is complete without a pair of monitors to evaluate the sound of your project.
 Here are a few basic guidelines and options that can help you narrow down your selection.

 This compact 2-way active monitor delivers accurate, low-distortion sound suitable for smaller studios.